new speaking skills and techniques.

 Why Sydney Speaking School?

 Aside from our teaching philosophy being almost unique in a world of increasingly mass produced education, Sydney Speaking School (and the other Australian Speaking Schools) are organisations that have grown out of the idea that every student is able to speak in public with a little practice.

-The founders of Sydney Speaking School, Mark Slaven and Daniel Dummer, were both rather average public speakers during their school years.
-Both joined the university debating circuit at university, and were roundly defeated in their early tournaments.
-It was only through perseverance and hard work that they both grew as public speakers, eventually winning various competitions around Australia and successfully representing their university and competing in championships around the globe.
+The founders of the Australian Speaking Schools mentality, Mark Slaven and Daniel Dummer, were both rather average public speakers during their school years.
+Both joined the debating circuit at university, and were roundly defeated in their early tournaments.
+It was only through perseverance and hard work that they both grew as public speakers, eventually running national tournaments, winning various other competitions around Australia and successfully representing their university and competing in championships around the globe.

-Sydney Speaking School is the type of program they wish they could have attended when they were at school.
+The Australian Speaking Schools are what they wish they could have attended when they were at school.